AppaBaba/Microcontrollers/README.md

 Before all of this I would have to give a lot of credit to LEGO Mindstoms for the NXT and EV3 for many hours of fun.
 Also I spent may hours with th Picokriket.
 So I have a lot of stuff on my server about these contollers.
-If time perments, I will put some of it on the Miccontroler GitHub.
+If time perments, I will put some of it on the Microcontroller GitHub.